aosolorzano/java-angular-fullstack-microapp/README.md

 ![](utils/images/aws-solution-architecture-v2.png)

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

+### Tutorial details on Medium.com
+You can follow a detailed tutorial with the last changes of the Timer Service application on my [Medium blog](https://aosolorzano.medium.com/jwt-verification-against-amazon-cognito-using-java-quarkus-55f3d22456ae).

 ## Requirements
 1. An AWS account.